 Married taxpayers filing a joint return should only fill out one set of Form W-4 worksheets, even if both spouses have separate jobs and must turn in a Form W-4 to each employer.
 Withholding allowances should be split between the 2 Form W-4's.
 Except for residents of Canada or Mexico, taxpayers who are neither citizens nor residents of the United States may usually only claim 1 withholding allowance, unless the spouse is a US citizen or resident and has chosen to be treated as a resident of the United States for tax purposes, or the taxpayer is a US national.

-Supplemental wages, which includes bonuses, commissions, overtime pay, vacation and sick pay, and expense allowances, may also change the number of allowances that can be claimed on Form W-4.
+Supplemental wages, which includes bonuses, commissions, overtime pay, vacation and sick pay, and expense allowances, may also change the number of allowances claimable on Form W-4.
 If the employer includes supplemental wages in regular wages, then the employer can determine withholding based on the total wages.
 If supplemental wages are listed separately, then the employer can withhold taxes at a flat rate.

 Expense reimbursements can be paid from either an accountable plan or a nonaccountable plan.
 Expense reimbursements paid from an accountable plan are not taxable, so they are not included as supplemental wages.
 To be treated as reimbursements from an accountable plan, expenses must have a business connection, must be reported to the employer within a reasonable time, and the employee must pay any excess reimbursement within a reasonable time.
 Any excess reimbursement will be treated as supplemental wages.
 Reimbursements from nonaccountable plans are treated as supplemental wages.

 An employee can request an exemption from withholding of federal tax, but not Social Security or Medicare tax, on Form W-4, if the employee either had no tax liability for the previous year or expects to have no tax liability for the current year.
-This commonly occurs when the employee does not expect to earn more than the standard deduction + personal exemption, which, in 2015, was $10,300.
-If income is more than this, then the exemption may still be claimed if itemized deductions and tax credits plus additional exemptions for dependents reduces tax liability to 0.
-If the employee can be claimed as a dependent by another taxpayer, then he can only claim the standard deduction, which in 2015, was $6300.
+This commonly occurs when the employee does not expect to earn more than the standard deduction, which, in 2020, was $12,400.
+If income is more than this, then the exemption may still be claimed if itemized deductions and tax credits reduces tax liability to 0.
+If the employee can be claimed as a dependent by another taxpayer, then he can only claim the standard deduction.
 Therefore, the employee can only claim the exemption if his income is not expected to exceed the standard deduction amount and his unearned income is not expected to exceed $350.
 Unearned income is income from investments, such as interest or dividends.
 The exemption from withholding must be claimed every year.
-If changes in the employee's situation will incur some tax liability for the year, then a new Form W-4 must be filed within 10 days of the change or from when the employee realizes that there will be some tax liability.
+If changes in the employee's situation will incur some tax liability for the year, then a new Form W-4 must be filed within 10 days of the change or from when the employee realizes there will be some tax liability.
 If the employee expects to owe income tax for the next tax year, then a new Form W-4 must be filed by December 1 of the current year.

 The Form W-4 worksheet does not account for the following situations: